Class AbstractDelegate<C extends JComponent>

 setPrefHeight

-As a delegate to the underlying component, you can use this method to conveniently set the preferred height of the component.
+Allows you to set the preferred height of the component in DPI agnostic "developer pixels", which are automatically converted to DPI aware "component pixels" usingUI.scale().
 This method returns the delegate itself, so you can chain calls to this method.
 The preferred size is used by the layout manager to determine the size of the component.See

 Component.setPreferredSize(Dimension)for more information.- Parameters:

-height- The preferred height of the component.- Returns:
+height- The preferred height of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.